top of page

 Practice number 23 is the one about grooves or ditches, often translated as furrows.
 Since the Indiculus is very general, it is difficult or impossible to really understand what the superstitious rituals actually did look like, and what their purpose was.
 Nevertheless, it gives us a rare insight into some of the pre-Christian practices of the Saxons and the Frisians in the Early Middle Ages.

 The (religious) practice or ritual of making grooves did not stop in the Middle Ages.
-Churches in Westphalia, Germany and in the Netherlands have grooves scratched into stones on the exterior of ca. 25 cm long and 5 to 6 cm wide and deep.
+Churches in the region of Westphalia in Germany, and in the Netherlands have grooves scratched into stones on the exterior of ca. 25 cm long and 5 to 6 cm wide and deep.
 This practice continued well into the twentieth century.
 You can find them for example at the southern door of the church of the village of Loppersum, on the sarcophagus in the church of the village of Termunten, in the Saint Boniface church in the village of Wehe-Den Hoorn, and on a tomb lid at the former cloister in the village of Ter Apel.
-All these examples are found in province Groningen.
-Also, the teeny tiny terp village of Jannum in province Friesland has lids of sarcophagus and altar stones with grooves.
+All these examples are found in the province of Groningen.
+Also, the teeny tiny terp village of Jannum or Janum in the province of Friesland has lids of sarcophagus and altar stones with grooves.
 But in many more places in the Netherlands grooves can be found, like the churches in the towns of Aardenburg, Goes, Naarden, Kortgene and Rhoon.

 Mostly these grooves are made in sandstone and the gravel that came of it was often dissolved in water and used to cure illnesses.
 By the way, not only gravel was used, but pulverized human bone as well.
 This latter practice was documented by historian Gregory of Tours in the sixth century.